Shopping Links

 Plot Synopsis

-Ok, when I got my hands on this the first thing I was wondering was: what the heck is II?
-That's a good question.
-Answer: II is the brainchild of a couple of American anime fans who have managed to actually produce some anime.
-It was conceived, produced (using 3D graphics), written, cast, and scored as a non-professional (that is, not through any standard distribution/production channel) project, and has the distinction of being (more or less) the second piece of US-produced indie anime in existence.
+Okay, when I got my hands on this the first thing I was wondering was: what the heck is II?
+Answer: II is the brainchild of a couple of American anime fans who managed to actually create some anime.
+It was conceived, produced (using 3D animation), written, cast, and scored as a non-professional project, and has the distinction of being (more or less) the second piece of US-produced indie anime, period.

-Ok, now to stop with the qualifiers and start looking at it as a real production.
-Be warned before you even think about getting your hands on a copy of II: Prologue that it is indeed a prologue.
-Not unlike the first episode of a TV series, it introduces a few characters and gives just a bit of background on the world, and (hopefully) a taste of the mood to expect from the rest of the production.
+Enough qualifiers; how does it hold up as a real production?
+The biggest issue with II: Prologue is that it is indeed a prologue, and one to a series that was never continued.
+Like most first episodes, it introduces a few characters, gives just a bit of background on the world, and a taste of the mood.
 What it doesn't do is much past that; it's under 20 minutes long and definitely doesn't attempt any sort of character development, real story, or conclusion.
-Not that it should have tried to do more--if it had, it would have almost certainly been a rushed disappointment.
-But even so, keep in mind you're paying for something that won't do much more than whet your appetite, and it may be a while (or never) before the next installment is produced.
+Not that it should have tried to do more; that would have almost certainly resulted in a rushed disappointment.
+Even so, it doesn't manage to do much more than whet your appetite, and that appetite will never get satisfied.

-That said, it looks like a promising start; there wasn't really a story, but between some amusing sibling arguments and a large scale space battle, there was enough going on to keep it interesting.
-In both cases, the mood was a bit Tenchi-like and quite light--just some kids messing around on one hand, and hundreds being slaughtered without the slightest feel of seriousness on the other.
-Although the battle was probably a little grim in appearance for its light mood, it was consistent with the overall feel and I enjoyed it.
-Plus, right at the end, there was a hint of something a little deeper and more mysterious going on--whether this will pan out into an interesting story once the series proper gets going, I can't tell, but it was promising.
+That said, it lays the foundation of an interesting series.
+There isn't really a story, but between some amusing sibling arguments and a large-scale space battle, there's enough going on to keep it interesting.
+In both cases, the mood is a bit Tenchi Muyo-like and quite light--just some kids messing around on one hand, and hundreds being slaughtered without the slightest feel of seriousness on the other.
+Although the battle is probably a little grim in appearance for its light mood, it is consistent with the overall feel, and I enjoyed it.
+The very end drops a hint of something a little deeper and more mysterious going on.
+Whether this would have developed into an interesting story we will probably never know, but it was a promising start.

-The few characters we get to meet look to be an amusing and reasonably likable lot.
-They aren't very original (nor would I expect them to be), though the king was an amusing take on the incompetent leader: self-centered, overdramatic, and completely illogical.
-My personal favorite was the minister who played straight man to the King's antics--the only person around who seemed remotely competent and properly (and amusingly) beleaguered as a result.
-The fellow who will apparently become one of our heroes was also likable enough, and the antagonism between he and his conniving sister was amusing.
+The few characters we get to meet look to be a fun and reasonably likable lot.
+They aren't very original (nor would I expect them to be), though the King is an amusing take on an incompetent leader: self-centered, overdramatic, and completely illogical.
+My personal favorite is the minister who plays straight-man to the King's antics--the only person around who seems remotely competent, and properly (and amusingly) beleaguered as a result.
+The prince--presumably one of the heroes--is also likable enough, and the antagonism between him and his conniving sister is amusing.

-Before I move on from the characters, I have to address the voice acting (English only, of course, and a mix of pros and would-be pros), which was almost shockingly good.
-There weren't any dramatic performances, but all the voices (including the grand total of one minor character) are distinctive, well cast, and quite well acted.
-The standout (by a narrow margin) for me was again the King's right hand man, whose voice may have been a little on the deep side for his look but as a result was also quite distinctive.
-The music was less remarkable, and a lot less noticeable--somewhat cheap sounding synthesizer work, but in any case the production felt quiet.
+On the topic of characters, the voice acting (English, of course, by a mix of pros and would-be pros) is almost shockingly good.
+There aren't any dramatic performances, but all the voices (including the grand total of one minor character) are distinctive, well cast, and quite well acted.
+The standout (by a narrow margin) for me is again the King's right-hand man, whose voice may be a little on the deep side for his look but, as a result, is also quite distinctive.
+The music, consisting of somewhat cheap sounding synthesizer work, is less remarkable, and a lot less noticeable--the whole thing feels rather quiet.

 Related Recommendations